Coordinate space representation of a one-dimensional odd-parity pseudopotential: Discrete representation

 \section{Discrete representation}

-In this section, we propose an explicit discrete-space representation of the $p$-wave interaction.
-In this framework, the $s$-wave interaction, $g_\text{B}\delta(x_i-x_j)$, is typically represented by a potential of depth $g_\text{B}/\Delta x$ at mesh points where $x_i = x_j$, with $\Delta x$ denoting the spatial discretization step.
-We extend this concept by introducing a potential that accurately captures the physics of the $p$-wave interaction.
+In this section, we propose an explicit discrete-space representation of the odd-parity interaction in the zero-range limit.
+In this framework, the $s$-wave interaction, $g_\text{B}\delta(x_{kj})$, is typically represented by a potential of depth $g_\text{B}/\Delta x$ at mesh points where $x_i = x_j$, with $\Delta x$ denoting the spatial discretization step.
+We extend this concept by introducing a potential that accurately captures the physics of the odd-parity interaction.